azhaaaruin/sticker-convert-weapons/src/tg_bot/README_DEPLOY_KOYEB.md

 - If the service restarts repeatedly, confirm BOT_TOKEN is valid and the bot is started via @BotFather.
 - If emoji detection fails, set GEMINI_API_KEY or run with fallback (default 😀).
 - ffmpeg is installed in the image; if a specific format fails, capture logs and sample to debug.
+- If you see "exec: /usr/bin/wine: Exec format error" during build, you're building the root Dockerfile (GUI image) instead of Dockerfile.bot.
+Edit the Koyeb build to use Dockerfile.bot.